 Symptoms of Acid Reflux

-Primarily, acid reflux causes an uncomfortable strong burning sensation in your stomach that can move to your chest.
+Primarily, acid reflux causes an uncomfortable strong burning sensation in part of the stomach that can move to your chest and cause chest pain.

 Moreover, you may also feel a sour acid in your mouth as a result of the backwash.

 This may eventually lead to regurgitating food and drinks from the stomach back into your mouth.

 Furthermore, you may feel dysphagia which is a feeling of a lump of food being stuck in the throat.It leads to difficulty in swallowing.

 You may undergo bloatedness along with excessive burping and hiccups.

 In extreme cases, you may even vomit blood or have bloody stools.

 You may have constant nausea and if your symptoms occur at night then you may even undergo excessive coughing and wheezing along with a sore throat.